 Quantitative Achievement due to

-Mitigation Measure up to end 2013
+Mitigation Measure up to end 202

 Annual Ann.
 Emission

 Intended outputs Electricity Emission reductions

 Saving Reduction through

 (GWh) 2013

 tonnes tonnes

 CO 2 -eq CO 2 -eq

 Introduction of Concentrated Solar Power (CSP) NE NE NE

 into national grid

 Promoting solar PV in households NE NE NE

 Promotion of Wind farms power plants NE NE NE

 Promotion of Geothermal power plants NE NE NE

 Promotion of Biomass power plants NE NE NE

 Promotion of Natural gas-based power plants 2,059 568 2,274

 Improvement of Energy Efficiency on Demand NP NP NP

 Side

 Promotion of Solar water heaters in Household & NE NE NE

 commercial sectors

 Promotion of Solar Pumps in Irrigation Systems NP NP NP

 Promotion of energy Efficiency in transportation NP NP NP

 Promotion of wastewater energy for heating, NP NP NP

 lighting and cooking

-However, it is worth recalling that the list of measures is not comprehensive due to the unavailability of data needed to quantify the environmental impact associated with the shift of the Yemeni people to natural gas in road transportation along with the nationwide application of household solar PV for meeting their household energy needs during the continuing political unrest since 2011 and the subsequent war time of 2015 to date.
+Table 1.3.1:1 Highlights of Status of Implementation of National Mitigation Policies, Ta rgets and Measures 5 unrest since 2011 and the subsequent war time of 2015 to date.
 During the political crises and war time, the Yemeni people have suffered from frequent rolling blackouts, which extend sometime to more than 12 hours a day before the war and this status has been escalated by the war, leading to full closure of all national power plants.
 More drastically, Yemeni households could not even access energy from prevailing small diesel-based generators due to fuel shortage incurred by fuel monopoly and the breakthrough of black market of fuels, which have collectively led to unprecedented and unaffordable of rise in prices of fuel, including transportation cost.